lellid/LediReader/README.md

 - Stop speech synthesis by clicking or touching the left margin of the application window.

-## Downloading and opening dictionaries already in the .slob format
+## Downloading and opening dictionaries that are already in the .slob format

 There are some dictionaries out there that are already in the .slob format.
 For example, have a look [here](https://github.com/itkach/slob/wiki/Dictionaries).